CatsBell/ShaggysAddonRaces/README.md

 # Shaggy's Addon Races

+## Please note that this is for the 1.3 version of the mod.
+1.4 has a separate repository!

 ## Prerequisites

 This mod is built for tModLoader, available via Steam if you're somehow accessing this without knowing about it!